 They have now found the necessary funds for the project to continue.

 The Bloodhound is powered by a Rolls-Royce EJ200 jet engine from a Eurofighter, a cluster of Nammo hybrid rockets and a 550bhp Jaguar V8.
 At full chat, it's due to cover a mile in 3.6 seconds.

-The team behind the Bloodhound SSC land speed record have also completed 200mph dry-run - in Cornwall!
-After Cornwall, the supersonic jet car planned to head to South Africa for summer testing.
-Airbrakes and new winglets (visible in this rendering by Flock and Siemens) would have been added as the speed ramped
+The team behind the Bloodhound SSC land speed record have already completed a 200mph dry-run - in Cornwall!
+The plan was then for the supersonic jet car to head to South Africa for summer testing.
+Airbrakes and new winglets (visible in this rendering by Flock and Siemens) would have been added as the speed ramped up.

 What's it like to drive?